Lucas-C/pre-commit-hooks-safety/README.md

 Of course these can be used in any combination with each other as needed.

 For more information look at the [pre-commit](https://pre-commit.com/#passing-arguments-to-hooks) documentation.
 There you can find some more thorough examples.
+You may for example want to use `always_run: true` in order to systematically run this hook, even when no dependency files have been modified.

 ## Alternative local hook
 You'll need to `pip install safety` beforehand: